How to De-Risk Your Manufacturing Business When One Person Knows Everything

 The first step is recognizing that having irreplaceable team members isn't a badge of honor — it's a serious business risk.
 Many manufacturing owners mistakenly view their "invaluable" employees as assets without recognizing the corresponding liability.

-2. Identify Critical Knowledge Areas
+2. Identify and Document Critical Knowledge Areas

 Work with your key personnel to identify what information exists only in their heads.
 This typically includes: